mhoofman/wordpress-heroku/wp-content/plugins/akismet/readme.txt

 1, 2, 3: You're done!

 == Changelog ==

+= 2.6.0 =
+* Add ajax paging to the check for spam button to handle large volumes of comments
+* Optimize javascript and add localization support
+* Fix bug in link to spam comments from right now dashboard widget
+* Fix bug with deleting old comments to avoid timeouts dealing with large volumes of comments
+* Include X-Pingback-Forwarded-For header in outbound WordPress pingback verifications
+* Add pre-check for pingbacks, to stop spam before an outbound verification request is made

 = 2.5.9 =
 * Update 'Already have a key' link to redirect page rather than depend on javascript